stormid/components/packages/cookie-banner/README.md

                 }
             ]
         },
-        'ads': {
+        'thirdParty': {
-            title: 'Personalised ads preferences',
+            title: 'Third party preferences',
-            description: 'We work with advertising partners to show you ads for our products and services across the web.
+            description: 'We work with third party partners to show you ads for our products and services across the web, and to serve video and audio content.
 You can choose whether we collect and share that data with our partners below. ',
             labels: {
-                yes: 'Our partners might serve you ads knowing you have visited our website',
+                yes: 'Our partners might know you have visited our website',
-                no: 'Our partners will still serve you ads, but they will not know you have visited out website' },
+                no: 'Our partners will will not know you have visited out website but you cannot video third party video and audio content'
+            },
             fns: [
                 model => {